 When you are near someone who is having a heart attack, the first thing you are supposed to do is to call 911.
-After calling the emergency services, you will still have a few minutes to carry out first aid on the victim.
+After calling the emergency services, you will still have a few minutes to carry out first aid and CPR on the victim.

 It should be easier when you already have BLS certification online.
 Read this guide to know how you can help someone who is having a heart attack.

 What are the Signs of a Heart Attack?

 A heart attack occurs when there is a blockage of the supply of blood to your heart.
 The heart muscle will be starved of oxygen and there are a number of symptoms which will be observed.
 Common symptoms include;

 - Shortness of the breath

 - Feeling dizzy

 Most of the people will ignore the signs of a heart attack.
 If you are near someone who is displaying the above signs, the best thing you can do is to call 911 immediately.